Subd. 2. Board of psychology or board. "Board of psychology" or "board" means the board established under section 148.90.

 (i) mental and emotional disorder or disability;

-(ii) alcohol and substance dependence or abuse;
+(ii) alcoholism and substance abuse;

 (iii) disorders of habit or conduct;